Twenty seconds. Give or take.

 Long enough to stumble to two exits—twice—and yank on door handles that wouldn’t budge.

-The flash fire that engulfed him in an Edmonton home was sucking in all the oxygen, creating a vacuum that sealed him inside.
-A flooring installer by trade, he had been removing linoleum in the laundry room—a rush job since the manufacturer mislabelled the boxes and the contractor didn’t want to incur penalties for a delay.
+The flash fire that had engulfed him in an Edmonton home was now sucking in all the oxygen, creating a vacuum that sealed him inside.
+He was a flooring installer by trade and had been removing linoleum in a laundry room.
+It was a rush job to swap out the correct flooring since the manufacturer mislabelled the boxes and the contractor didn’t want to incur penalties for a delay.
 Beach and the rest of the crew were often told to use their boss’ homemade shortcut: douse the flooring in a contact thinner to reactivate the glue.
 That way, you could just peel it off.

 Now the skin on his face felt like it was shrinking.
 His lips, like they’d been swarmed by bees.